 As a new writer and longtime reader I naturally look up to authors, many of whom tend to be prolific smokers, so it would be easy for me to develop the same habit after coming off of marijuana.

-Another observation after smoking tobacco with friends for the first time is that lighting another cigarette is easiest during moments or boredom or when social interactions escalate.
+Another observation that White Sands drug rehab recorded that after smoking tobacco with friends for the first time is that lighting another cigarette is easiest during moments or boredom or when social interactions escalate.

-For example, I smoked the most cigarettes in a day while recording a podcast and zero on days where I was busy with work and travel.
+For example, one of their patient smoked the most cigarettes in a day while recording a podcast and zero on days where I was busy with work and travel.

-But towards the end of my first pack, at cigarette #19, I realized something different than from cigarette #1
+But towards the end they were finishing the first pack, at cigarette #19, I realized something different than from cigarette #1

 I didn’t really like how tobacco made me feel anymore